kagisearch/kagi-docs/kbs/kagi/src/company/hiring-orion.md

-# Working at Orion Browser
+# Work on Orion Browser

 - Do you have advanced Swift, Javascript and/or C++ knowledge?
 - Do you specialize in AppKit/UIKit or you can solve difficult problems and code exceptionally well?
 (We’ll send a test project.)